About Miami

 Budget-Friendly:

-2. Enriqueta's Sandwich Shop: A local favorite for Cuban comfort food like medianoche sandwiches and croquetas.
+2. Enriqueta's Sandwich Shop: A local favorite for Cuban sandwiches and hearty breakfast options.

 Mid-Range:

-1. Versailles Restaurant: A Miami institution serving traditional Cuban cuisine in a lively atmosphere.
+1. Versailles Restaurant: A Miami institution serving traditional Cuban dishes in a lively atmosphere.

 Food Customs and Dining Etiquette: